MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-role-center-headline.md

 -   The HeadlinePart page is designed for Role Centers, that is, pages that have the type **RoleCenter**.
 If you use a **HeadlinePart** page on another page type, the part will not render in the client.

--   Using the OnDrillDown trigger, headlines can be made active, meaning that users can select the headline to dig deeper into numbers or values that are shown in the headline or link to another page or URL.
+-   Using the OnDrillDown trigger, headlines can be made interactive, meaning that users can select the headline to dig deeper into numbers or values that are shown in the headline or link to another page or URL.

 -   You can dynamically toggle visibility of a specific headline, for example based its relevancy, by setting the Visible property on the field.